Today I am going to tell you about five of my favourite programs/apps that I regularly use to help me with my online craft businesses.

 This is mind-mapping software.
 Whilst one can easily mind-map onto scraps of paper, they soon become confused, disorganised and messy.
 XMind makes it very easy to add and remove things, move them around and generally organize one’s thoughts.
 It is very simple to use, fast and flexible.

 I use this program for every craft business project I do.
 I also use it to help me plan the books I write, get organized for family events and much more.
-I am currently (January 2018) running XMind 8 Pro on a Windows 10 computer.
+I am currently (February) running XMind version 25 on a Windows 11 computer and a Windows 10 laptop.
 It will also run on IOS or as a web-based service.

 If you would like to see how I use XMind when setting goals for my craft business, check out Goal Setting for Craft Sellers. episode 014 of the Craft Seller Success Podcast.
 You can listen to the 30 minute podcast or read the full transcript, here on the Tin Teddy Blog.